cycle/docs/annotated/prerequisites.md

 ```

 > Make sure to point class locator the directory with your domain entities only as the indexation operation is fairly expensive.
 Make sure that all of the entities are loadable by `composer autoload`.

+## Annotation Syntax
+Cycle annotations are based on Doctrine Lexer, you are free to use syntax similar to Doctrine.
+Both variant `@entity` and `@Entity` will work.